wangsyTHU/wangsyTHU.github.io/_pages/about.md

 * Apply AI and optimization to improve the secure and efficient operation of energy systems
 * Quantify flexibility of virtual power plants (VPPs) and integrated energy systems (IESs)
-* Forecast renewable generation through multimodal data fusion and AI
+* Forecast renewable generation with AI and multimodal data
 * Provide insights for sustainable energy and climate policymaking